joshukraine/ofreport.com-v1/source/articles/2018-09-vision-to-reality.html.markdown

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/with-villenueves-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/with-villenueves-2000w.jpg)
 {: .article-image .article-image--has-caption}
 One of the highlights of our trip so far was our visit with the Villenueve family.
 Ralph Villenueve came to Ukraine in the summer of 2017, and he's been working with our ministry remotely ever since!
-The Villenueve's are from Quebec, and they drove down to Houston to meet us last week.
+The Villenueves are from Quebec, and they drove down to Houston to meet us last week.
 Stay tuned for more news about this amazing family in future posts.
 And in case you haven't already, be sure to take a few minutes to <a href="https://ofreport.com/2017/08/meet-ralph/" target="_blank" style="white-space: nowrap">Meet Ralph</a>.
 {: .caption-text .article-image__caption}

 [![Description](https://d21yo20tm8bmc2.cloudfront.net/2018/josh-kels-2018-anniversary-550w.jpg)](https://d21yo20tm8bmc2.cloudfront.net/2018/josh-kels-2018-anniversary-2000w.jpg)